wiktor-falek/wiktor-falek/README.md

 • Self taught programmer on the journey to get hired as a web developer 🚀

-• Currently focused on learning frontend 🖌️ to work on fullstack projects 💪

 • Located in Sweden, Jönköping area 💯

+• Currently working really hard on a multiplayer browser game 💪

-• I am trilingual 🇬🇧 🇸🇪 🇵🇱
+• Trilingual 🇬🇧 🇸🇪 🇵🇱

-• Fun fact: I'm an impostor ඞ
 ```

 <p align="center">